-This campground is half way around the Mungo Track.
-The route includes unpaved roads, generally suitable for 2WD cars, though roads may become impassable in wet weather.

-Facilities include picnic tables, non-flush toilets.

-There is a dam here, supplied by surface runoff.

-Camping fees are \$5 per adult per night, \$3 per child per night.
+Setting there: This campground is half way around the Mungo Track.
+The route includes unpaved roads, generally suitable for 2WD cars, though roads may become impassable in wet weather. acilities: Picnic tables, non-flush toilets.
+Vater supply: There is a dam here, supplied by surface runoff.
+Camping fees: \$5 per adult per night, \$3 per child per night.
 Payment is by self registration.
 Envelopes and information are available at the front of the Visitor Centre.

-Contact Buronga, Phone 03 5021 8900

-.....
-Mungo Itineraries
+Contact: Buronga, Phone 03 5021 8900 acilities: Vater supply: Camping fees: Contact: impassable in wet weather.
+Picnic tables, non-flush toilets.
+There is a dam here, supplied by surface runoff. \$5 per adult per night, \$3 per child per night.
+Payment is by self registrat Envelopes and information are available at the front of the Visitor Centre.
+Buronga, Phone 03 5021 8900